 John Deere offers team grants for teams near Deere communities along with mentors from our global technical workforce.
 John Deere is one of the sponsors for the FIRST LEGO League Global Innovation Award and has supported FIRST Teams and events in the United States, India, and Germany.

-Applications for the 2014-2015 John Deere FIRST Team Grants are now being accepted.
-Click here for an application.
+Applications for the 2015-2016 John Deere FIRST Team Grants are scheduled to be accepted starting in June 2015.

 Project Lead The Way (PLTW)